polkadot-fellows/Evaluations/argument/doordashcon/0007-doordashcon-12-2025.md

 - End date: 2025/12/27

 ## Argument
-During this reporting period I have made contributions to FRAME infrastructre, focusing on enhancing observability, improving treasury functionality and strengthening developer tooling.
+During this reporting period I have made contributions to FRAME infrastructure, focusing on enhancing observability, improving treasury functionality and strengthening developer tooling.

 ### 1. Multi-Block Migration Observability and Tooling
 Enhancing the [multi-block migration framework](https://github.com/paritytech/polkadot-sdk/pull/9461) with improved transparency and tooling support during runtime upgrades.
 This work enables external monitoring systems and developers to easily identify which parts of the chain’s storage are affected by a migration, reducing operational risk and improving the safety and observability of network upgrades.
 These improvements help teams coordinate upgrades more effectively and give the community greater confidence during migration processes.